Not so fast, Mr. Egan.

 More problems were to beset the project.
 When XJ40 was conceived, the belief was the traditional Jaguar wood and leather interior was outdated.
 The car’s cabin was to be hi-tech, featuring digital instrumentation.
 What Jaguar found once they began to submit the car to extensive customer clinics both in Europe and the United States was that potential customers found the new style unattractive.
 The XJ40 interior was losing out to one car in particular – the Series III, which in the words of Jonathan Partridge, caused senior management “a sharp intake of breath”.

-This made the 1984 appointment of Geoff Lawson as Jaguar’s Design Director highly significant; his first task being to enact a trim enhancement programme to put traditional materials back into XJ40’s cabin.
+This made the 1984 appointment of Geoff Lawson as Jaguar’s Design Director highly significant, his first task being to enact a trim enhancement programme to put traditional materials back into XJ40’s cabin.
 With lengthy lead-times from component suppliers, it was to be an especially difficult task for Lawson and his team.
-Randle later told journalists the development of the interior styling as possibly the most difficult process of the entire project.

 The XJ40’s launch was postponed, and in this, Egan appears to have swerved a bullet.
 Of course releasing the car in an unready state would have sunk the model and Jaguar with it.
 Instead, with a revised project deadline, Jim Randle sanctioned a new technical outpost in Arizona with XJ40 proving sessions extended to the Australian outback, the Gulf state of Oman and the Nardo high speed test facility in Southern Italy.
 Time had been bought, but would it be enough?